Learning viscoplastic constitutive behavior from experiments: II. Dynamic indentation: Demonstration using synthetic data

 To demonstrate the method's robustness to the choice of initial guess, we consider three different initial parameter sets $\{P^{\text{init}}_1, \ P^{\text{init}}_2, \ P^{\text{init}}_3 \}$.
 These, along with the corresponding recovered values, $\{P^{\text{rec}}_1, \ P^{\text{rec}}_2, \ P^{\text{rec}}_3 \}$, are shown in Table~\ref{tab:params_full_table}.
 We observe that the objective decreases by over five orders of magnitude from the initial values for all of these cases.
 The recovered values differ considerably from each other and the set used to generate the data.
 However, the response to an independent uniaxial tensile test is nearly indistinguishable, as shown in Figure~\ref{fig:param_compare}.

 It is somewhat unexpected that we can recover an accurate representation of the material response using only the macroscopic contact force and indenter displacement evolutions.
 We hypothesize that this richness in the data arises from the often-neglected fluctuations in the dynamic response.
 To investigate this, we conduct a test using significantly smoothed data.
 Here, after generating the synthetic data, we apply a linear fit to the force-displacement response.
 This linearized data is fed to the optimization as $\widetilde{F}^{\text{exp}}$.
 The initialized parameters $P^{\text{init}}_{\text{lin}}$, and the recovered parameters $P^{\text{rec}}_{\text{lin}}$ are shown in Table~\ref{tab:params_lin}.
 Figure~\ref{fig:lin_compare}(a) shows the ground truth (grey solid line), linear fit (black solid line), initialized (blue dashed line), and recovered (red dashed line) force vs indentation depth curves.
 We observe that the recovered response does not match the oscillations in the original data, especially at the larger indentation rate.
 Figure~\ref{fig:lin_compare}(b) shows the objective through the iterations, and we see that it stagnates after rapidly decreasing by two orders of magnitude.
 Finally, Figure~\ref{fig:lin_compare}(c) shows the stress-strain responses for the uniaxial tensile test at various rates for the synthetic and recovered parameter sets.
-We see that the responses are close; however, it is a noticeably worse fit than the previously presented cases where we did not linearize the data.
-Thus, we conclude that the fluctuations in the dynamic response contain significant information which we may exploit to recover parameters while using only the macroscopic indentation load and displacement data.
+We see that the responses are close; however, it is a noticeably worse fit than the previously presented cases where we did not linearize the data. {We hypothesize that these fluctuations, that arise from the dynamic material response during the indentation event at high rates, contains significant information about the constitutive response.
+Including these effects in the synthetic data notably improves the fit, and allows adequate recovery from only the macroscopic indentation load and displacement response.}

+{ We demonstrate efficacy of the method for indenters of different shapes.
+The non-smooth features of conical or Vickers indentation can cause numerical issues in resolving the contact force direction.
+Thus, we consider ellipsoidal indenters of semi-axis lengths $\{R_x, R_y, R_z \}$.
+In this setting, the contact algorithm must be modified from the specialized spherical case, and this is detailed in Appendix~\ref{ap:a4}.
+For all of the ellipsoidal cases, we consider an identical domain to the previous spherical studies with the same elastic properties.
+However, we use a finer mesh of 3064 elements to resolve contact with ellipses having sharper features.
+We use $r=4$ tests with constant indenter velocities of $1.56$, $6.25$, $25$, and $100$ m/s, with corresponding timestep sizes of $\Delta t = 2.29 \times 10^{-3},\ 1.33 \times 10^{-3}, \ 6.67 \times 10^{-4}, $ and $1.67 \times 10^{-4} \ \mu$s.